diablordking/wallet-application/README.md

     - Do maven clean install all projects in order wallet-subdomain,wallet-microservice,wallet-loadbalancer,registry-server
     - Run projects in order: registry-server,wallet-microservice,wallet-loadbalancer
     - You can create instance of wallet-microservice as much as you like for scalling.

+## Side Note
+    - You can get valid random identity number from https://www.simlict.com/.
+It is necessary for wallets

  ## Swagger Api Documentation